-Operation of this boiler on low temperature systems requires special piping to insure correct operation.
-Consult Sections E, F or G for piping details.
+CAUTION: Operation of this heater in low temperature systems requires special piping to ensure correct operation.

-If this boiler is to be installed above radiation level, it must be provided with a low water cutoff device at the time of boiler installation.
+CAUTION: If this heater is to be installed above radiation level, it must be provided with a low water cut-off device at the time of heater installation.

-This boiler requires forced water circulation when the burner is operating.
-See sections D for minimum and maximum flow rates.
-Severe damage will occur if the boiler is operated without proper water flow circulation.
+CAUTION: This heater requires forced water circulation when the burner is operating.
+See minimum and maximum flow rates.
+Severe damage will occur if the heater is operated without proper water flow circulation.